kbase/kb_sdk/doc/kb_sdk_dependencies.md

 https://www.docker.com

 This is *highly* recommended for KBase module development and is required if you will use the Docker-based installation of the SDK tools.
 KBase module code is run in KBase using Docker, which allows you to easily install all system tools and dependencies your module requires.
-Installing Docker locally allows you to test your build and run tests on your own computer before registering your module with KBase which significantly accelerates development.
+Installing Docker locally allows you to test your build and run tests on your own computer before registering your module with KBase, significantly accelerating development.

-Docker Installation and Daemon starting Instructions:
+### Docker Installation and Daemon Starting

 https://www.docker.com/mac